Guide

 DIN 31051 defines servicing as "measures to delay the reduction of the remaining wear stock".The servicing procedure encompasses the creation of "a servicing plan based on the specific requirements of the respective company or the unit being considered, and that is considered mandatory for this" along with the implementation and compliance with this plan.The area of spindle servicing includes tasks such as the topping up of the oil or regular cleaning of the tool spindle to remove chippings or coolant.

 Similarly to the fixed-floating bearing arrangement, the sprung mounting arrangement can be subdivided into a fixed bearing on the tool mount and a floating bearing on the rear end of the spindle.
 However, the fixed bearing cannot be moved without force, in fact it is generally definitively pre-tensioned by means of a spring arrangement on the outer ring.
-This allows changes in length due to the shaft heating up and the kinematic relative displacement to largely take place without any loss in the pre-tensioning force.
-The moveable outer ring of the floating bearing is mounted using a so-called floating bearing bushing. …
+This allows changes in length due to the shaft heating up and the kinematic relative displacement to largely take place without any loss in the pre-tensioning force. …

 The steep taper mount per DIN 69871 is a suitable interface for automatic and manual tool changing.
 Three different forms (A, B, C) of steep taper design are covered in the standard.
 The most widely used form of steep taper mount is form A per DIN 69871, with trapezoidal fluting and orientation groove.
-Tool steep tapers that do not have a self-locking effect must be clamped in the machine spindle through additional clamping devices.
-The frictional connection arising on the taper provides the torque transfer with small loads.
-In the case of form B, with greater loads, the key block takes the majority of the torque to be transferred.
-The corresponding pull studs per DIN 69872 belong to tools per DIN 69871. …
+Tool steep tapers that do not have a self-locking effect must be clamped in the machine spindle through additional clamping devices. …

 There are various standard designs for drilling and milling tools that have different interfaces depending on their function.
 The standard tools are clamped in basic mounts, which most often take the form of steep tapers or hollow shank tapers on the machine side and which work as an adapter sleeve in principle.
-The drilling tools are mounted via a Morse taper or via cylindrical shafts in collets, which are also suitable for mounting end mills. …
+The drilling tools are mounted via a Morse taper or via cylindrical shafts in collets, which are also suitable for mounting end mills.
+Steep taper tools and hollow shank taper tools are also clamped with tool clamping collets for rapid automatic clamping.Compact clamps with the smallest possible rotational mass enable speeds of up to 45,000 rpm to be achieved.
+An advantage of the clamping mechanism for hollow shank tapers is the acceptance of the clamping force through the centrifugal force of the clamping elements at higher speeds. …

 We make Spindles great again!